llllllllll/c-extension-tutorial/tutorial/source/writing-a-function.rst

 The ``-1`` is the size of the module's global state.
 For our simple ``fib`` module we don't have any state so this can be set to ``-1``.

-Next is a ``NULL`` terminated array of methods to put at module scope in this module.
+Next is a :c:data:`NULL` terminated array of methods to put at module scope in this module.
 We have created an array with just our ``pyfib`` function, but we could include more than one function if we needed to.

 Finally we have a bunch of function pointers for managing the module's global state.
-When we don't have any state (the size if ``-1``), we can set these all to ``NULL``.
+When we don't have any state (the size if ``-1``), we can set these all to :c:data:`NULL`.

 Making The Shared Object Importable
 -----------------------------------